mojs/mojs.github.io/README.md

 ## Deploy
 * Run `npm run build`
+* Try the build using `npx serve docs/.vuepress/dist`
 * Push to the mojs.github.io master branch using `. deploy.sh`

 ## Tips for docs writers